 The spacey, comforting “WESPN,” slows the momentum created on “Never Lost.”
 Wes creates a started-from-the-bottom feel throughout his verses, and directly addresses the feeling he’s trying to capture with the track; “They just want the turnt shit / They don’t like the sad music / Sheck Wes been in a sad state.”
 It’s a welcome change of pace after a collection of bangers to start the project.

 One of the proudest moments on the album is “Jiggy On The Shit.”
-Sonically, the sound isn’t anything incredible until the second verse, where Wes switches to his native Senegalese tongue, Wolof.
+The sound isn’t anything incredible until the second verse, where Wes switches to his native Senegalese tongue, Wolof.
 It’s always interesting when rappers introduce other languages, and this one is especially important given his tumultuous upbringing.
 His flow when rapping in Wolof is far smoother than any of his verses in English.

 “Danimals” is another track that feels true to Sheck’s sense of humor.
 He comes with some great yogurt-themed bars, reminding fans that nobody’s too famous for some Danimals.
 “They say I’m an animal like my boys up in the zoo / I’m a fuckin’ Danimal, yogurts up in my coupe.”
 The rest of the song keep up themes of people hating on him, people doubting his ability, and his overall drive to be the best he can be.
 Unfortunately, it is not one of the better tracks on the album, but it’s gotta be one of the first times the children’s yogurt brand has been shouted out in a rap song.